lbrown1591/csa-associate/notes/compute/EC2.md

     - Create snapshot
     - Copy snapshot, and check 'Encrypt this Snapshot'
     - Create an image from the encrypted snapshot
+- Volumes restored from encrypted snapshots are encrypted automatically
+- You can encrypt ROOT device volumes upon creation of the EC2 instance

 ### Snapshots
 - Exist on S3